 Conclusion

 The concept of a constant in grammar provides a useful framework for understanding the stability and predictability within the ever-changing landscape of language.
-While language is dynamic and subject to evolution, certain core elements, such as basic word order, fundamental grammatical categories, and the principles of agreement, remain relatively constant, providing a foundation for effective communication.
+So while language is dynamic and subject to evolution, certain core elements, such as basic word order, fundamental grammatical categories, and the principles of agreement, remain relatively constant, providing a foundation for effective communication.
 By mastering these constants, you can significantly improve your writing and communication skills, ensuring that your message is clear, concise, and grammatically sound.